Tatiana Budtova: Biography

 Budtova began collaborating with CEMEF in 1993 and subsequently obtained her habilitation at the University of Nice-Sophia-Antipolis / Ecole Nationale Supérieure des Mines de Paris, in 1999.
 In 2004, she joined CEMEF on a permanent basis, subsequently becoming director of the research group for bio-based polymers and composites.
-Between 2016-2020 she was a Finland Distinguished Professor (FiDiPro) at Aalto University, Finland.
+Between 2016 and 2020 she was a Finland Distinguished Professor (FiDiPro) at Aalto University, Finland.

 Budtova's research focuses on the development of bio-based aerogels, polymer composites reinforced with natural fibres, polysaccharide, and polymer solutions and gels.
 Since 2015, she has served as one of the editors of the journal Carbohydrate Polymers.

 Bio-aerogels

 The first bio-aerogels were made in the early 2000s.
 Budtova's flagship work to date has been based around the development of aerogels which can be manufactured without chemical synthesis, based on “ready-made” polymers found in nature.
 This idea was born in collaboration with PERSEE/Mines ParisTech.
 The core idea was to create truly bio aerogels, utilising the shared expertise of the two groups.